deepset-ai/haystack/proposals/text/5629-file-similarity-retriever.md

 Another open question is whether it would be a good idea to enable providing a JoinDocuments node in the parameters (after the primary_retriever and secondary_retriever), to make results aggregation more flexible.
 This would make it possible to (in the definition of JoinDocuments) choose the join_mode (concatenate/merge/reciprocal_rank_fusion) and in case "merge" is chosen, it would also be possible to set weights per retriever.

 Alternatively, we could change how the FileSimilarityRetriever works and instead of primary_retriever + secondary_retriever + join_node provide it right away with a hybrid document search pipeline that includes all these elements, and just make FileSimilarityRetriever iteratively perform the document search for all docs pertaining to a file and output the top_k documents found.
-But this looping of doc search pipeline execution within a filesim pipeline may not be currently supported.
-Is this something that would be possible in Haystack 2.0?
+But this looping of doc search pipeline execution within a filesim pipeline is not a typical design pattern in Haystack v1 and we are unsure if it would be a good approach.